 Remote exploitation of an integer overflow vulnerability in Adobe Systems Inc.'s Flash Player could allow an attacker to execute arbitrary code with the privileges of the current user.

 The vulnerability occurs when parsing a maliciously formatted sequence of ActionScript code inside an Adobe Flash file.
-The problem exists in the ActionScript method of the built-in "Function" class, which accepts an array object as a second parameter and uses this array's length multiplied by four for a memory allocation without any overflow checks.
+The problem exists in a ActionScript method of a built-in class.
+A certain function accepts an array object as a first parameter and uses this array's length multiplied by three for a memory allocation without any overflow checks.
 Then it writes the array's content into the allocated memory, which corrupts memory and leads to an exploitable condition.

 Exploitation of this vulnerability results in the execution of arbitrary code with the privileges of the user viewing the Web page.
-To exploit this vulnerability, a targeted user must load a malicious Web page created by an attacker.
+To exploit this vulnerability, a targeted user must load a malicious Web page that an attackers creates.
 An attacker typically accomplishes this via social engineering or injecting content into compromised, trusted sites.
 After the user visits the malicious Web page, no further user interaction is needed.

-Disable Flash Player plugin by restricting access to Flash Player files, which are usually under C:WINDOWSsystem32MacromedFlash folder
+Disable Flash Player plugin by restricting access to Flash Player files, which is usually under C:WINDOWSsystem32MacromedFlash

-The Common Vulnerabilities and Exposures (CVE) project has assigned the name CVE-2011-0558 to this issue.
+The Common Vulnerabilities and Exposures (CVE) project has assigned the name CVE-2011-0628 to this issue.
 This is a candidate for inclusion in the CVE list (http://cve.mitre.org/), which standardizes names for security problems.

 This vulnerability was reported to iDefense by Vitaliy Toropov.

 Permission is granted for the redistribution of this alert electronically.
 It may not be edited in any way without the express written consent of iDefense.
 If you wish to reprint the whole or any part of this alert in any other medium other than electronically, please e-mail customer service for permission.